 Accessible Lion Encounter: Yes

 The lion encounter at The National Zoo and Aquarium Canberra is wheelchair accessible.
 Feeding the beautiful lioness was the highlight of our day.
 The feeding platform area is step free and has a full glass screen.
-The holes in the glass to feed the lions are fairly high to reach, so some wheelchair users might have trouble reaching depending on the individuals disability.
+The holes in the glass to feed the lions are reasonably high to reach, so some wheelchair users might have trouble reaching depending on the individuals disability.
 The lion keeper was very friendly and accommodating.
 She went out of her way to ensure we were able to feed the white lion during our visit, and gave us plenty of time each to feed the lioness.
-During the feeding the keeper filled us in on the beautiful white lions that lived at the zoo and their story.
+During the feeding, the keeper filled us in on the magnificent white lions that live at the zoo and their story.

-The National Zoo and Aquarium offer a number of other animal encounters such as, The Cheetah encounter, Sun Bear encounter, Tiger encounter and Rhino encounter, unfortunately though these encounters are not wheelchair accessible.
-There are also interactive Tours available for visitors but these are non accessible as well.
+The National Zoo and Aquarium offer several other animal encounters such as The Cheetah encounter, Sun Bear encounter, Tiger encounter and Rhino encounter.
+Unfortunately, these encounters are not wheelchair accessible.
+There are also Interactive Tours available for visitors, but these are non-accessible as well.

 We had a great time exploring and visiting the animals at The National Zoo and Aquarium.
 The zoo is certainly a must see accessible adventure while in Canberra!
 To find out more about The National Zoo and Aquarium in Canberra and to keep up-to-date with the latest Zoo news head over to their website and social media pages listed below.